cosenary/Instagram-PHP-API/README.markdown

 ## About

 A PHP wrapper for the Instagram API.
 Feedback or bug reports are appreciated.
+Test

 > Supports [Instagram video](#instagram-videos) responses.